pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/Cart tests.md

 - change to mobile screen resolution
 - get to the required product page
-		-make sure there is no 400 error
+- make sure there is no 400 error
-		-save its price
+- save its price
 - increase the quantity to 2 and then add to the cart
 - reopen the cart and change the quantity manually to "1"
 - the final sum supposed to be of 1 unit only
 - remove the product at the end, for the future tests
 </p>
 </details>